Choosing The Best Chair for Elderly People

 Seat height is a key factor in chair comfort.
 For people with back pain, it is essential not to slouch forward when seated.
 Getting the seat height correct is the easiest way to make sure that your PSIS is slightly higher than your ASIS.
 Make sure that you keep your feet firmly planted on the floor and adjust your seat height accordingly.

 It is extremely important for ergonomic chairs to provide support for the lower back.
-When sitting for long periods without support, the lumbar spine has an inward curve.
+When sitting for long periods without support, the lumbar spine may develop a ‘hunched’ curve.
 This leads to slouching and straining of the lower spine structures.

 Last but not least, we should consider how well it accommodates other postures, like leaning back or reclining.
 Your perfect posture is one that moves!